PsiMasTho/pmt-logera/README.md

 	attributes to vairables.
 Attrubutes may contain ECMAscript regex expressions for the kind of values they accept.

-	Values may not contain: Line breaks, double-quotes or semicolons.
-	Variable names may not contain all of the above and may not contain commas.
+	Values may not contain: Line breaks, double-quotes, '$' or ';' or '%' Variable names may not contain all of the above and may not contain commas.
 	Attribue names have the same restrictions as variable names.